ImmediatePlatform/Immediate.Dev/src/routes/docs/[...2]Immediate.Handlers/[...2]creating-behaviors/+page.md

 # {$frontmatter.title}

-Pipeline behaviors allow you to inject your own logic around the handling of requests, which lets you build a pipeline to address common cross-cutting concerns such as logging, validation etc. In fact, `Immediate.Validation` performs its validation of your queries and commands by using a behavior.
+Pipeline behaviors allow you to inject your own logic around the handling of requests, which lets you build a pipeline to address common cross-cutting concerns such as logging, validation etc. In fact, `Immediate.Validations` performs its validation of your queries and commands by using a behavior.

 You can think of behaviors as akin to filters known from ASP.NET Core.